tmtsoftware/csw/docs/src/main/apps/csweventcli.md

 @@@ note

 All the above examples require that `csw-location-server` is running on local machine at `localhost:7654`.
-If `csw-location-server` is running on remote machine having Ip address `172.1.1.2`, then you need to pass additional `--locationHost 172.1.1.2` command line argument.
+If `csw-location-server` is running on a remote machine with an IP address of `172.1.1.2`, then you need to pass the additional `--locationHost 172.1.1.2` command line argument.
 Example:
 `csw-event-cli get -e wfos.prog.cloudcover --locationHost 172.1.1.2`